ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 Once the request is received, it will be forwarded to the [National Data Buoy Center](http://www.ndbc.noaa.gov/) and the assigned **WMO ID** will be sent to the requestor/data provider.

 **IMPORTANT**: WMO ids are assigned based on the [WMO region](http://en.wikipedia.org/wiki/Location_identifier#WMO_station_identifiers) in which the glider is deployed.
-Once assigned, the WMO id may be used on successive deployments of the same glider provided it is deployed in the same WMO region.  **You do not need to acquire a different WMO id each time the glider is deployed, provided it's deployed in the same WMO region.**
+Once assigned, the WMO id may be used on successive deployments of the same glider provided it is deployed in the same WMO region.  **You do not need to acquire a different WMO id each time the glider is deployed, provided it is deployed in the same WMO region.**

 ### Deployment Creation